oyoclass/python3-doc/doc/extralibs/numpy.md

 ## NumPy

 NumPy is a powerful number processing library, used by data scientists due to it being able to process large amounts of data much faster than native Python.
-This package works well with data visualization packages like <a href="/extralibs/matplotlib/">matplotlib</a>.
+This package works well with data visualization packages like [Matplotlib](/extralibs/matplotlib/).

 ### Examples